tjjfvi/subshape/Readme.md

 ## Asynchronous Encoding

-Some codecs require asynchronous encoding – namely `$.promise` and any custom codecs created with `createAsyncCodec`.
+Some codecs require asynchronous encoding.
 Calling `.encode()` on a codec will throw if it or another codec it calls is asynchronous.
 In this case, you must call `.encodeAsync()` instead, which returns a `Promise<Uint8Array>`.
 You can call `.encodeAsync()` on any codec; if it is a synchronous codec, it will simply resolve immediately.

 Asynchronous decoding is not supported.